bjlkeng/bjlkeng.github.io/source/posts/practical-satisfiability-and-np-complete-problems.rst

 There are a couple of things going on here.
 First, we use a bunch of intermediate variables for all of the computations that we're doing.
-Remember, we have to translate this code down to bits (binary variables) that must all exist within one Boolean formula.
-There is no concept of sequential time, so we must just have variables to represent every intermediate computation we do.
+Remember, we have to translate this code down to bits (Boolean variables) that must all exist within one Boolean formula.
+There is no concept of sequential operations, so we have additional variables to represent every intermediate computation we do.
 This is not unlike how we think about building digital logic.

 Second, we use a hardware structure called a `multiplexor <https://en.wikipedia.org/wiki/Multiplexer>`_ that effectively implements an `if-else` statement.
 It can be built from logic gates,